Misty Programming Language:

 The statement form includes a string of statements.
 The return statement gives the return value.
 Implicit return (falling through the bottom) is not allowed.

-The statement form can also include preconditions, postconditions, and a failure handler.
+The statement form can also include preconditions, postconditions, and a disruption part.

 Preconditions and Postconditions